What are Ireland’s chances of winning Rugby World Cup 2019™?

 With such a competitive set of finals, Ireland’s opposition in the final could likely be England, the other European team with a significant chance of winning, or New Zealand, current world number ones.
 Either way, one will eliminate the other, and we think Ireland has just as good a chance of facing either.
 One might think that the All Blacks, ever the favourites to win the whole thing, would be the biggest challenge, but after losing to England in the Six Nations (on home soil) that fixture would make an excellent rematch and would be the first ever all-Northern hemisphere final.

 With Wales, England, Ireland, South Africa, and New Zealand all serious contenders for the Webb Ellis Cup this year, it’s hard to call it in any direction but the one thing that’s beyond a doubt is that the competition is poised to be one of the most exciting in a decade.
-STH can ensure you do not miss it, with the best seats available at all of Ireland’s games available right here.
+STH can ensure you do not miss it, with the best seats available at all of Ireland’s matches available right here.